diegokalpa/istio-service-mesh/README.md

 # How to install Service Mesh with Istio in k8s

-**This step by step show how to install service mesh with istio in an kubernetes cluster already created.
+**This step by step show how to install service mesh with istio in a kubernetes cluster already created.
 **

 ##Requirements: